Skylux owes me a $1,593 refund! How can I get it?

 Your credit card dispute didn’t help, unfortunately.
 The dispute is a last resort when all negotiations and appeals have failed.

 And believe it or not, SkyLux was still working on your refund request.
 So when it received your chargeback, it fought the chargeback and won.
-(For more information about how credit card chargebacks can go all wrong, see Michelle’s article: Credit card disputes: how to use them the right way!)
+(For more information about how credit card chargebacks can go all wrong, see our guide to credit card disputes.)

 Before the dispute, you might have appealed to a manager at SkyLux.
 Our research department publishes the names, numbers and email addresses of the customer service managers at SkyLux in our directory.